nicklan/bloom-rs/README.md

 # bloom-rs

-A basic implementation of bloom filters in rust.
+An implementation of bloom filters in rust.

 # Basic Usage